 (And when doesn’t it?)

-A Sitemap is an .xml file that lists URLs for a site.
+A sitemap is an .xml file that lists URLs for a site.
 There you can specify information about each page: last update time, change the update frequency and how important it is in relation to other URLs on the site.
-Search engine web crawlers like Googlebot read this file to more intelligently crawl your site.
+Search engine web crawlers like Googlebot read this file to crawl your site in an informed way, making the process more efficient.

 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="https://www.sitemaps.org/schemas/sitemap/0.9" xmlns:xhtml="https://www.w3.org/1999/xhtml"> <url> <loc>https://kruschecompany.com/</loc> <xhtml:link rel="alternate" hreflang="de" href="https://kruschecompany.com/de/" /> <xhtml:link rel="alternate" hreflang="en" href="https://kruschecompany.com/" /> <lastmod>2016-05-17</lastmod> <changefreq>yearly</changefreq> <priority>1.0</priority> </url> </urlset>